jpw/ai-goddess-namer/README.md

 Don't forget to `deactivate` the venv when done playing around.

-## Generating your own text
+## Generating other names based on a different wordlist

-First, train it.
+First, train it on your new wordlist.
 Reference your wordlist in the `train.py` script.

 Run the training:
 `python train.py`

+In that script, the `num_epochs` variable effects the quality of the modelling—the higher the better, but it will take more time.
+Try a value of around 5 first.

 That will output a `.hdf5` file.
-Reference _that_ file in `generate.py` then run it:
+Reference that `.hdf5` file in `generate.py`, then run it:
 `python generate.py`